SgfdDttt/optim-library/object_format.md

 ## Attributes
-parameters: probably a dictionary, that will hold string as keys and (mostly) numpy matrices as values
+parameters: probably a dictionary, that will hold string as keys and (mostly) numpy matrices as values hyperparameters (optional): other dictionary to clearly separate the hyperparameters (passed to the alogorithms upon initialization) from the parameters (initialized from the hyperparameters and/or updated during the algorithm steps)

 ## Methods
 init: takes as input a dictionary specifying the hyperparameters of the algorithm (key values will have to be clarified in the documentation)